Editors of this journal work on a purely voluntary basis without remuneration in line with the not-for-profit philosophy of the EGU.

 Anette Eltner

-Technische Universität Dresden Insitute of Photogrammetry and Remote Sensing Department of Geosciences
+Dresden University of Technology Insitute of Photogrammetry and Remote Sensing Department of Geosciences

 Germany